-To support the safety of the community, our clients and our clinicians during the Coronavirus (COVID-19) outbreak, we are NOW offering Telehealth counselling as a face-to-face alternative.
+To support the safety of the community, our clients and our clinicians during the Coronavirus (COVID-19) pandemic, we are NOW offering Telehealth counselling as a face-to-face alternative.
 If you are feeling unwell and cannot attend our clinic, telehealth may be an alternative option to facilitate your ongoing counselling care with least disruption.
 These include online video (zoom) or phone alternatives.

 Are there Medicare rebates for video or phone sessions?

 Medicare announced that until 30th June 2021, rebates are available for Telehealth sessions with your psychologist when referred by your General Practitioner (GP) with a valid Mental Health Plan (MHTP) or Paediatrician.
 As the situation and available information is ever-evolving, please contact us for the latest information about available rebates.

 Are video or phone sessions covered by NDIS or private health insurance?

 NDIS does fund sessions conducted over video or phone with your psychologist.
 Most private health insurers also cover video and phone sessions; however, you will need to confirm with your individual provider.